 8. Landing pages optimisation

 This is creating a multitude of single page websites all linking back to your main site.
 You can do a couple of conversion-focused landing pages if you’re running an Adwords campaign but not for the intent and purpose of any SEO strategy.

 Google wants to see that you are referencing other similar sites.
 A few are fine but don’t overdo it.
 It shows that you are happy to direct readers in a natural manner to other sites which if implemented properly is organic.
 Remember, you are writing for your audience and if you do it in a manner that benefits them you will stay well away from a penalty.

 10. Website has been hacked

-Google will immediately take it away from the search results till you can shown them that the offending code or malicious script has been removed.
+Google will immediately take it away from the search results till you can show them that the offending code or malicious script has been removed.
 Ideally, you should be checking your website daily to see if it’s still indexed.
-Hacking is really common and you should be updating your site regularly with the latest plug ins, especially if you have a WordPress website that has WooCommerce as a plug in.
+Hacking is really common and you should be updating your site regularly with the latest plugins, especially if you have a WordPress website that has WooCommerce as a plugin.
 Hackers are out there 24/7 looking at ways to penetrate your site.
-Ideally you should have a professional team monitoring your site for any suspicious activity.
+Ideally, you should have a professional team monitoring your site for any suspicious activity.
 This is a really important point and should not be taken lightly.
 You do not want your website penalised by Google and de-indexed just because someone has hacked it.

 If you feel that you have received a Google penalty and you want our help to get the Google penalty removed please contact us anytime.